 There are a few things you can do should you have a moth problem, to try and reduce the problem, but due to their fast-breeding nature, they can be a hard pest to control without professional help.

 Lowering the temperature in the home and turning off radiators can help to deter moths.
 It is commonly accepted that central heating has extended the time span of moth activity in residential settings.

 Hope you like lavender and cedar!
 If you google anything related to moths in the home, you’ll be bombarded with home and leisure websites and their tips of hanging cedar balls in your wardrobe and bags of lavender around the infested areas.
-Alternative you could make your own moth balls.
+Alternatively, you could make your own moth balls.
 Hocus Pocus?
 No. Moths genuinely hate the smell.

 Apart from that, a deep clean is also advised.
 Detergent soaked cloths and a thorough hoover should do the job.

 There are also a number of DIY options, but honestly, you could end up spending more money and spending longer in a worrying situation than necessary.